captnwalker/GifTastic/README.md

 ## Cartoon Themed Search Page for Giphy

-Button press calls Giphys based on button text.
+Button press calls 10 Giphys based on button text.
 Option to create new buttons on any topic.
+Results filtered to PG-13 and under.
+(Note: Giphy ratings can be unreliable.
+You may/will encounter potentially objectionalbe material.)

 ---